 ix.
 Reschedule: Typically indicates that Vendor was notified of a need to reschedule a previously scheduled appointment, at least 3 attempts were made by Client’s sales representative to reschedule but were unsuccessful, and Client is requesting assistance from Vendor.

 x.
-Database: The prospect list built by Vendor or provided by Client that will be used for marketing during campaign.
-Client has the option to provide a Do Not Call list, and all other remaining prospect records meeting the campaign target Market Criteria will be considered approved for marketing.
-Vendor has a very established database consisting of social media profile data, decision maker contact info, and a dedicated team who conducts ongoing phone contact validation to ensure accuracy.
+Database: The prospect list built by the Vendor or provided by Client that will be used for marketing during the campaign.
+The client has the option to provide a Do Not Call list, and all other remaining prospect records meeting the campaign target Market Criteria will be considered approved for marketing.
+The vendor has a very established database consisting of social media profile data, decision-maker contact info, and a dedicated team that conducts ongoing phone contact validation to ensure accuracy.

 xi.
-Delivered Appointment: A scheduled Appointment.
-The Appointment’s criteria matches the criteria specified in the Post Set-up Authorization form and SOW.
-A scheduled upcoming Appointment or an Appointments that is completed.
+Delivered Appointment: A scheduled appointment.
+The Appointment’s criteria match the criteria specified in the Post Set-up Authorization form and SOW.
+A scheduled upcoming Appointment or Appointments that are completed.

 xvi.
 Marketing Criteria: Filters specified in the SOW and PDA which will be applied to the marketing list to create the Prospect Database.